kivikakk/hdx/README.md

   errors at runtime.
 * The reason I wanted this: you can use Amaranth and/or Yosys in "development mode", and have your on-disk checkouts of them used by the whole toolchain.
+* You can specify your desired upstream versions using flake inputs if there's no definition changes needed by the bump!
+(See [below](#your-flake-nix).)

 [Python 3]: https://www.python.org/
 [Amaranth]: https://github.com/amaranth-lang/amaranth